matthiasburger/IronSphere.Extensions/docs/types/LongExtension_IsLowerThan(Int64,Int64).md

 ```

-public static Boolean IsLowerThan(this Int64 this, this Int64 other)
+public static Boolean IsLowerThan(this Int64 this, Int64 other)
 ```